1-9 Speckled Wood

-St Helen's Hospital Supply Depot is the remaining part of a "square" plan workhouse designed by Sampson Kempthorne in 1935 and as one which followed the model most closely andwhich is best preserved should remain listed.
+St Helen's Hospital Supply Depot is the remaining part of a "square" plan workhouse designed by Sampson Kempthorne in 1835 and as one which followed the model most closely and which is best preserved should remain listed.

-II Part of a workhouse, designed by Sampson Kempthorne in 1835, but working plans probably drawn up by his agent Annesley Voysey.
-Later converted into a hospital, and 9 residential units in 2010.
+ORE SPECKLED WOOD Nos 1-9 (Formerly listed as: FREDERICK ROAD, ORE, FORMER ST HELENS HOSPITAL SUPPLIES DEPOT BUILDING, previously listed as: FREDERICK ROAD, ORE, ST HELENS HOSPITAL SUPPLIES DEPOT BUILDING) 14-SEP-76 II Part of a workhouse, designed by Sampson Kempthorne in 1835, but working plans probably drawn up by his agent Annesley Voysey.
+Later converted into a hospital, and nine residential units in 2010.

-MATERIALS: Built of brick in English bond with stucco to the ground floor of the entrance block, slate roofs and sash windows.
-The original windows were 12-pane sashes but most have been replaced within original openings by sashes with vertical glazing bars or without glazing bars.
+MATERIALS: built of brick in English bond with stucco to the ground floor of the entrance block, slate roofs and sash windows.
+The original windows were twelve-pane sashes but most have been replaced within original openings by sashes with vertical glazing bars or without glazing bars.

 About half of the three-storey cruciform parts survive and less than an eighth of the two-storey square ranges.
 These comprise the south entrance block, which had a waiting room on the ground floor and a board room above, the south wing which included the boys and girls school, dining room and women's infirmary, the central octagonal structure which had the master's parlour on the ground floor and master's bedroom above, the western wing which comprised the women's day rooms on the ground floor with women's infirmary and bedrooms above, and the south-west two-storey workroom and washing room.